pbloem/motive/README.md

 ## Installation and use

 Each release on github comes with a compiled JAR file which you can run as a command-line program.
-See the section _examples_ below.
+Download [the latest one here](https://github.com/pbloem/motive/releases/tag/v0.1.0).
+See the section _examples_ below, for how to use it.

 If you would like to call the code directly from your own program, the simplest way is to include it as a Maven dependency through [jitpack](http://jitpack.io/pbloem/motive).
 Just include the following repository in your pom: